vippsas/vipps-woocommerce/README.md

 ## Checkout

+*Checkout is still in beta mode in Finland, bank transfer has limited availability.*

 With Checkout enabled in the plugin, you will get a complete checkout in your webshop, designed and run by Vipps MobilePay.
 Your customers can pay with Vipps, MobilePay, VISA or MasterCard, and they can also provide their shipping address and choose their preferred shipping method in a simple manner.
-For Finland it is also possible to activate bank transfer as a payment method, with some restrictions.
+For Finland, it is also possible to activate bank transfer as a payment method, with some restrictions.
 VISA/MasterCard payments will be coming soon for MobilePay.

 ## Vipps Express Checkout